Psychology and Magic in Dancesport – How They Can Increase Your Performance

 Jay Olson – the magician and the psychologist

 When he was 5 years old, Jay Olson was amazed by a worker at a furniture store who did the famous coin trick; he pulled a coin out of his ear.
 That was the moment he realized he wants to perform magic.
-By the age of 7, he was already a magician.
+Thus, by the age of 7, he was already a magician.

 One day he signed up for a friend’s psychology class and discovered that often, magic and psychology speak about the same things.
 For example, if the magicians talk about misdirection, the psychologists refer to the same action as diverting attention.
-If you’ve probably never heard about the term forcing, as magicians call it, you have for sure heard about persuasion or social influence – they are basically the same thing.
+If you’ve probably never heard about the term forcing, as magicians call it, you have for sure heard about persuasion or social influence.
+They are basically the same thing.
 This is how Jay observed that there is an overlap between magic and psychology.

 Paying attention to your sleeping habits